vl85/BayunDB/README.md

 ├── query/          # (Future) Query processing
 ```

+## Development Roadmap

+The development roadmap for BayunDB can be found in [docs/roadmap.md](docs/roadmap.md), which outlines immediate next steps and longer-term goals for the project.

 ## Key Components

 - **Page Manager**: Manages the internal layout of database pages, including record insertion, deletion, and compaction.